 Having hopefully filled your bellies with tasty dishes in Chinatown, walk it off by heading over to Clarke Quay.
 Sitting along the Singapore River, Clarke Quay is a fun waterfront area full of bars, clubs, and restaurants which cater to the office workers in the nearby Central Business District.
 Still, since it’s attractively lit up at night and has so many places to grab a drink, the quay is perfect for post-dinner drinks.
 It’s also possible to hop aboard a cruise here and float through Singapore’s waterways to see what the city looks like at night.

-Day 3 in Singapore
+Singapore Itinerary: Day 3

 Having spent your first two days in Singapore seeing what the heart of the city has going for it, your last day allows you the perfect chance to explore further.
 Round out your 72 hours in Singapore by choosing one of Singapore’s many attractions found a little further out.
 That way, you’ll be able to customize your trip a bit and see more of what makes Singapore so special.